Anonymous4078/dominity.js/README.md

 ### Mission

-The syntax is very similiar to <a href="https://hyperscript.org/">Hyperscript</a> therefore there is no learning curve here, any function that returns this kinda hyperscript is viewed as a component , and calling the function and passing it as an argument creates compositioning of elements , theres reactivity sprinkled througout the project in the form of signals and helper methods to get things going
+The syntax is very similiar to <a href="https://hyperscript.org/">Hyperscript</a> therefore there is no learning curve here, any function that returns this kinda hyperscript is viewed as a component, and calling the function and passing it as an argument creates compositioning of elements, there's reactivity sprinkled throughout the project in the form of signals and helper methods to get things going.

 ### Basics

-Dominity gives u functions that create HTML elements that's it
+Dominity gives you functions that create HTML elements that's it.

 ```js
 import { p, div } from "dominity";